Skip to content

 To fully grasp the depth of this quote, we have to look to the source: Aristotle’s Nicomachean Ethics.
 He didn’t just casually toss this line out; he dedicated two entire books to the topic of Philia, or friendship, because he considered it a necessary component of a flourishing life.

-For Aristotle, a true friend wasn’t a nice-to-have; they were essential to achieving Eudaimonia (often translated as human flourishing or living well).
+For Aristotle, a true friend wasn’t a nice to have; they were essential to achieving Eudaimonia (often translated as human flourishing or living well).
 He believed you couldn’t be truly happy or morally good without virtuous friends.
 Why?
 Because the virtuous friend acts as a second self, a reliable, external, and trustworthy measure of goodness.

 This context is vital: when Aristotle said “single soul,” he meant that their core character, their pursuit of moral excellence, was fundamentally aligned.
 The relationship becomes a shared project where you actively help each other become better people.
 That’s a much higher bar than simply liking the same Netflix show!